bstillitano/homebridge-actron-neo/README.md

 When modifying the zone temperature settings, the Neo system only allows you to set a temperature that is within -2 degrees (Heating) or +2 degrees (Cooling) of the Master Control temperature.
 With version 1.1.0, the default behaviour has been modified to automatically adjust the master temp if required when modifying a zone temp.

 Setting `zonesPushMaster` to false will revert to the prior behaviour of constraining zones to the allowable max/min based on the current master setting.
 If you set a zone temperature that is outside of the +/- 2 degree range from the master, the plugin will translate the set temp to the allowable range.

+## Zones as Heater/Cooler Accessories

+By default, each zone appears as a simple on/off switch in HomeKit.
+If you want more granular control over zone temperatures, you can enable the `zonesAsHeaterCoolers` option.

+When enabled, each zone will appear as a full Heater/Cooler accessory in HomeKit with:
+- Active state (on/off)
+- Current temperature reading
+- Heating threshold temperature (adjustable)
+- Cooling threshold temperature (adjustable)
+- Current heating/cooling state (inherited from master)

+To enable this feature, set `zonesAsHeaterCoolers` to `true` in your configuration.

+> **Important:** This feature requires your ActronAir Neo system to support zone-based temperature control.
+Not all units have this capability.
+If your system does not support per-zone temperature setpoints, enabling this option may result in errors or unexpected behaviour.
+If you encounter issues, set `zonesAsHeaterCoolers` back to `false`.

+Note that zones cannot independently change the climate mode (heat/cool/auto) - they follow the master controller's mode.
+Only the temperature setpoints can be adjusted per-zone.

 ## Error Handling